coni2k/SS/Notes.md

 web has some error probably because of hint updates!!

 ---
-invalid sudoku doesnt work and it doesnt stop at the point that it used to stop ?! sudoku.UpdateSquare(21, 1);
+continue with invalid sudoku - next line fails ?!?!?;
-// sudoku.UpdateSquare(21, 1);
+sudoku.UpdateSquare(43, 1);

-invalid sudoku2 - raises an exception ?!
+this is again about headache case - there are 4 squares left in the group but one of the squares cant have any of the numbers?!

-real case timout!
++ real case timout!